Why do siblings hurt siblings?

 Read here for research revealing how self-righteousness will commonly show up in work settings…

-It’s evident in your feelings of frustration, or fear, or anxiety… anger, impatience… or lust… greed or pride… disappointment, irritation… revenge… or any other unloving selfish, self-focused, self-protective desire or need.
+It’s evident in feelings of frustration, or fear, or anxiety… anger, impatience… or lust… greed or pride… disappointment, irritation… revenge… or any other unloving selfish, self-focused, self-protective desire or need.

 It also drives all social dominance, narcissism, aggression… violence, false-accusation, bullying, and abuse.